bonitasoft/bonita-doc/md/assets.md

 # Assets

-Assets enable you to add web resources to pages, layouts and forms ("page").
-Asset type: JavaScript, CSS, image, and localization.
+Assets enable you to add web resources to pages, layouts and forms.
+You can use JavaScript, CSS, image, and localization asset type.

 ## Assets location